Alpaca Farming | Homesteading

 Although a female alpaca can be bred after a year old, it is better to wait until it is 2-3 years old.
 It is fine to keep both males and females together.

 The alpaca is not bound by a breeding season like sheep, and so therefore they will mate at any time and drop their cria (baby) after a gestation period of about 11-12 months.
 Many alpaca births occur during the rainy season.
-They usually only have single births, which makes them more valuable and sought after and their pregancies and deliveries are usually without complications.
+They usually only have single births, which makes them more valuable and sought after and their pregnancies and deliveries are usually without complications.
 The adults grow to a height of 5 feet.

 If something happens to the mother, or she is unable to suckle her young, other female alpacas who have recently given birth will take on the cria and nurse it without complications.
 They are therefore excellent surrogate mothers.

-Advantages of Alpaca Farming
+Advantages of Keeping Alpacas

-Alpaca Farming does have other advantages, mainly of course the alpaca wool that they produce.
-Their lovely fibre is light-weight, less greasy than sheep's wool, and is know for its softness, lustre and warmth.
-In fact, the alpaca's wool is seven times warmer than sheep's wool and softer than cashmere.
-Alpacas come in a range of colours which is ideal for those who want to use fibre that is natural and free from chemical dyes.
+Alpacas come in a range of colors which is ideal for those who want to use fiber that is natural and free from chemical dyes.
 In addition, they are eco-friendly with soft padded feet, not hooves, which has a low impact on the landscape.

 Because of their excellent range of vision they make excellent 'guard dogs' and will keep predators away from your sheep and are good at protecting their own young.
 Not only will alpacas protect your sheep, but they will also protect your chickens and ducks from foxes and wolves.